mvenzke-axway/axway-open-docs/content/en/docs/apigtw_devguide/custom_filter_extension_kit.md

 The next step after defining the user interface is to write two GUI classes that enable the fields defined in the `JabberFilter` type definition to be configured.
 When the GUI classes and resources are built, the visual components can be used in Policy Studio to configure the filter and add it to a policy.

-The following table describes the GUI classes and resources for the `JabberFilter`:
+The following list describes the GUI classes and resources for the `JabberFilter`:

-`JabberFilterUI.java`
-: This class lists the pages that are involved in a filter configuration window.
+* `JabberFilterUI.java`: This class lists the pages that are involved in a filter configuration window.
 Each filter has at least two pages: the main configuration page, and a page where log messages related to the filter can be customized.
 This class is returned by the `getConfigPanelClass` method of the `JabberFilter` class.

-`JabberFilterPage.java`
-: This class loads the declarative XML file which defines the layout of the visual fields on the filter's main configuration window.
-For example, there are five fields on the configuration window for the **Jabber Filter** corresponding to the five fields defined in the entity type definition.

-`resources.properties`
-: This file contains all text displayed in the GUI configuration window (for example, dialog titles, field names, and error messages).
-This means that the text can be customized or internationalized easily without needing to change the code.

-`jabber.gif`
-: This image file is the icon that identifies the filter in Policy Studio, and is displayed in the filter palette.

-The `JabberFilterUI` class, which is returned by the `getConfigPanelClass` method of the `JabberFilter` class, is responsible for the following:
+    The `JabberFilterUI` class executes the following:

     * Listing the configuration pages that make up the user interface for the filter
     * Naming the category of filters to which this filter belongs
     * Specifying the name of the images to use as the icons and images for this filter

+* `JabberFilterPage.java`: This class loads the declarative XML file which defines the layout of the visual fields on the filter's main configuration window.
+For example, there are five fields on the configuration window for the **Jabber Filter** corresponding to the five fields defined in the entity type definition.

+* `resources.properties`: This file contains all text displayed in the GUI configuration window (for example, dialog titles, field names, and error messages).
+This means that the text can be customized or internationalized easily without needing to change the code.

+* `jabber.gif`: This image file is the icon that identifies the filter in Policy Studio, and is displayed in the filter palette.

-### `JabberFilterUI` class
+### JabberFilterUI class

 The code for the `JabberFilterUI` class is as follows: